Gromov compactness for squiggly strip shrinking in pseudoholomorphic quilts: Boundary strata and algebraic consequences of strip-shrinking moduli spaces

 \begin{itemlist} \item The configuration of a {\bf squashed eight bubble} with seam in \(L_{01} \times_{M_1} L_{12}\) attached to a \(\delta=0\) quilted Floer trajectory has corner index $2$ since it can be glued with two independent parameters.
-Indeed, the pre-gluing construction is to first widen the seam in both the base and the bubble to strips of independent widths \(\delta\in [0,1)\) and \(\eps \in [0,1)\) (turning the squashed eight into a figure eight in case \(\eps>0\)), and to then pre-glue the resulting bubble into the quilt with a gluing parameter \(R\in (R_0,\infty]\).
+Indeed, the pre-gluing construction is to first widen the seam in both the base and the bubble to strips of independent widths $\delta \geq 0$ and $\eps \geq 0$ (turning the squashed eight into a figure eight in case \(\eps>0\)), and to then pre-glue the resulting bubble into the quilt with a gluing parameter \(R\in (R_0,\infty]\).
 Here the strip width \(\delta\) is determined by \((R,\eps)\) as follows: Pre-gluing with \(R=\infty, \eps>0\) yields a (only approximately holomorphic) figure eight attached to a middle strip of width \(\delta(\infty,\eps)=0\) whereas \(R<\infty, \eps=0\) produces a (approximately holomorphic) quilted Floer trajectory with middle strip width \(\delta(R,0)=0\).
 Positive strip width \(\delta(R,\eps)>0\) is achieved only with \(R<\infty, \eps>0\), providing the interior of the chart.

-\item Similarly, a {\bf disk bubble} with boundary in \(L_{01}\) or \(L_{12}\) attached to a \(\delta=0\) quilted Floer trajectory has corner index 2 since the length of the gluing neck is independent of the width \(\delta\ge 0\).
+\item Similarly, a {\bf disk bubble}\footnote{Here we identify quilted spheres with two patches in \(M_k\) and \(M_{k+1}\) with disks in \(M_k^- \times M_{k+1}\); see footnote~\ref{foot:fold}. } with boundary in \(L_{01}\) or \(L_{12}\) attached to a \(\delta=0\) quilted Floer trajectory has corner index 2 since the length of the gluing neck is independent of the width \(\delta\ge 0\).
 In fact, in our tree setup there would be a constant figure eight between the disk and Floer trajectory, so that the gluing parameter is used to pre-glue the disk into the figure eight, and the width parameter pre-glues the resulting figure eight into the Floer trajectory. \end{itemlist}